-If an employee has been absent on two separate occasions or for a period of ten consecutive days following the Second Attendance Warning, the Third Absence and Welfare Counselling Interview will be held with the employee.
+If an employee has been absent on two separate occasions or ten calendar days from the day they have been placed on the Second Attendance Warning, the Third Absence and Welfare Counselling Interview will be held with the employee.
 The intention of which is to establish the cause of absence and understand what can be done to assist the employee to overcome the problem.
 The reasons for poor attendance will be studied in detail and the employee's total attendance record will be reviewed.
 TfN will be sympathetic to any possible underlying medical, family or work-related problems, there must also be positive attempts by both parties to resolve them, involving the Occupational Health Advisor and the HR & Skills Representative.
 Consideration should also be given to transferring the employee to a more suitable position, where appropriate.

-At this stage, an assessment will be made as to whether or not the employee's general health is consistent with the work available, and an Occupational Health Medical will be required.
-Subject to the findings of the Medical Report, an employee may be referred to TfN's Long Term Sickness Absence Procedure for resolution.
+At this stage, an assessment will be made as to whether or not the employee's general health is consistent with the work available and an Occupational Health Medical will be required.
+Subject to the findings of the Medical Report, an employee may be referred to the TfN's Long Term Sickness Absence Procedure for resolution.